Summary

 v1: 2018

-I’m actually super proud of past me for making this site!
+I’m super proud of past me for making this site!
 It’s quite cohesive and well-themed for a pure HTML/CSS/JS site with no design direction made by a high schooler who didn’t know how to write code.
 (As you scroll down, the sky gets brighter until you hit land!)

-Definite top-3 era in bencuan.me history, and I assume it will stay that way for a while.
+2018 was a top-3 era in bencuan.me history, and I assume it will stay that way for a while.

 v2: 2019